3DSmitty/debian-qualcomm/README.md

 3. Collect Firmware drivers that support your device.
 There are several ways to get the firmware drivers for your device.
 These firmware drivers run things like display panels, wifi, modems, and touchscreens.
 You can extract them from android, get them from postmarketos (if supported) or search the web for them.
 The linux kernel will search for the firmware files in /lib/firmware/ on a linux system.

-**Kernel:**
+## Kernel:

 ```
 sudo apt install build-essential crossbuild-essential-arm64 libssl-dev flex bison libelf-dev pahole dwarves libncurses-dev debhelper-compat rsync git
 ```
-NOTE: This may be a different repository depending on your qualcomm chip!
+#FF0000 NOTE: This may be a different repository depending on your qualcomm chip!
 ```
 git clone https://github.com/msm8916-mainline/linux --depth 1
 ```